naml3i/testmirror/README.md

 With the correct params to connect to the created PG database, the module will automatically creates two tables (if they do not exist): `hauth_user` and `hauth_role`.

-Create an express server with several response page according to the authentication scenarios, and `require` the module `hauth`.
+Create an express app, `require` the module `hauth`, `init` it with db and config parameters, and enjoy !

 ## Config parameters